AaronC81/rbop/README.md

 ## Node trees

-Though only one `Node` enum is used, rbop uses it to provide two different kinds of node trees.
+There are two available node types.

-An **unstructured** node tree is really easy to build through user inputs.
+An `UnstructuredNode` tree is really easy to build through user inputs.
 Horizontal inputs are left as token streams, so operator precedence does not need to be considered.

 ```